UX Design for unanticipated behaviour

 Even more serious situations arise when users make what might be fatal errors (or very difficult to undo at least).
 For example, deleting an entire file, operation might be irreversible.
 Inserting a warning between the user action and the deletion can help the user to determine what they are doing and avoid making a big mistake.

 Some email systems have the ability to recall an email in a short space of time after sending (but you have to be quick – it is literally only seconds to reconsider).
 Some will point out that you have referred to attachments in the body text but not attached anything or that you have failed to include a subject heading.
-These UX design techniques help to avoid glitches in the user experience by anticipating them in advance and providing user friendnly solutions.
+These UX design techniques help to avoid glitches in the user experience by anticipating them in advance and providing user friendly solutions.

 There are also issues around security and clear intention that often require friction to be applied to ensure that the users’ interests are protected.
 If a password change is being asked for you might well have to input the current password and respond to a phone message or text to confirm.
 Similarly, if you are about to make a purchase there might well be two-step confirmation, or other external verification, to make sure you wish to commit to the expenditure (and, of course that it is actually you making the buy).
 These might slow the process down but they are intended to make sure the right decision is made for and by the user.